aing-ai/aing-ai/README.md

 **AING.ai** is not just a platform — it's a rebellion, a vision, and a lifeline.
 Conceived as an antidote to exploitative systems and mindless AI proliferation, AING seeks to unify ethical technology, sustainable income, and human evolution.

+> ⚠️ **Security Notice – Identity Alert**
+>
+> We have detected an identity theft attempt involving unauthorized emails.
+>
+> ❌ Do NOT trust or engage with the following emails:
+> - `aing.ai@proton.me`
+> - `aing.collective@pm.me`
+>
+> These addresses are not affiliated with the AING.ai project and were created without permission.
+>
+> ✅ Official contacts are:
+> - `aing.movement@pm.me` (Primary)
+> - `sven.budisa@pm.me` (Founder Contact)

+Please verify all communication through this GitHub page or our official channels.
+AING is a community of integrity.
+Stay sharp.

+---

+## 🔮 About AING.ai

+**AING.ai** exists to build ethical, regenerative, AI-empowered systems that serve humanity — not control it.

 ---

 ## 🌍 Vision